jamwalshah/surya_pg_dbda/module_3_DataCollectionAndDBMS/DataCollectionAndDBMS_Notes Surya/Day06- DataCollectionAndDBMS.md

 ### Rules to write Sub-queries

-1. A subquery must be enclosed in parenthesis `( )`
+1. A sub-query must be enclosed in parenthesis `( )`
-2. A subquery cannot return more than one column, but you may return them as a `ROW`
+2. A sub-query cannot return more than one column, but you may return them as a `ROW`
-3. A subquery can return only one row in most cases, however we can use some clauses like `IN`, `ANY`, which will allow sub-query to return multiple rows
+3. A sub-query can return only one row in most cases, however we can use some clauses like `IN`, `ANY`, which will allow sub-query to return multiple rows
-4. A subquery can be used in various clauses like `SELECT`, `FROM`, `WHERE`, `HAVING`, `DELETE`
+4. A sub-query can be used in various clauses like `SELECT`, `FROM`, `WHERE`, `HAVING`, `DELETE`
-5. Syntax of subquery will vary depending on the clause we have used
+5. Syntax of sub-query will vary depending on the clause we have used
-6. A subquery can be nested to multiple levels, but this can make the query more complex and harder to understand
+6. A sub-query can be nested to multiple levels, but this can make the query more complex and harder to understand
-7. A subquery slows down the query execution time.
+7. A sub-query slows down the query execution time.
 In order to have better performance, we need to optimize sub-queries by rewriting them in an efficient manner possible

 ## Views